stm32-rs/stm32l0xx-hal/README.md

 # Using as a Dependency

-To use this crate as a dependency, add the following definition to your `Cargo.toml`:
+To use the stm32l0xx-hal [crate](https://crates.io/crates/stm32l0xx-hal) as a dependency, add the following definition to your `Cargo.toml`:

 ```
 [dependencies.stm32l0xx-hal]
-version = "0.1.7"
+version = "0.1.8"
 features = ["stm32l0x1", "rt"]
 ```